Azure/azure-storage-java/README.md

 # Microsoft Azure Storage SDK for Java

 This project provides a client library in Java that makes it easy to consume Microsoft Azure Storage services.
-For documentation please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [JavaDocs](http://azure.github.io/azure-storage-java/).
+For documentation, please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [Java client library reference for Azure Storage](https://docs.microsoft.com/en-us/java/api/overview/azure/storage).

 > If you are looking for the Azure Storage Android SDK, please visit [https://github.com/Azure/azure-storage-android](https://github.com/Azure/azure-storage-android).